RamezIssac/django-erp-framework/README.rst

 Features
 --------

-* A Reporting Engine that can generate reports like time series , crosstab , and more. from any model.
+* A Reporting Engine that can generate grouped reports and/or time series and/or crosstab from any model in your apps.
-* Charting capabilities built in to turn reports into attractive charts.
+* Charting capabilities to represent the data in the reports.
-* Widget system to create dashboards and display bits of the reports results or its charts on any page you want.
+* Widget system to create dashboards and display bits of the reports results and/or its charts on any page you want.
 * Customizable and easily extensible.
-* Django Jazzmin theme ready (& can be used with any django admin theme)
+* Django Jazzmin admin theme integration ready to use.
 * Python 3.8 / 3.9 / 3.10 , Django 3.2 +